Formation Control via Rotation Symmetry Constraints: Concluding Remarks

 \section{Concluding Remarks}

-We have introduced a formation control method to achieve a target formation by using only rotation symmetry constraints between neighboring agents.
-Notably, we have demonstrated that a communication spanning tree subgraph with $(n-1)$ constraints (matching the minimal connectivity requirement) suffices for the implementation of the protocol.
-By augmenting the control law with a time-varying virtual state we also proved the flexibility of the approach by enabling the ensemble to undergo translations, rotations, and scalings.
-In addition, we presented an extension of the method to achieve a formation in $\R^3$.
-This work demonstrates the potential of symmetry constraints in addressing formation control problems.
-Future directions include formally extending the framework to point group elements in $\R^3$, exploring directed, and switching graphs, and incorporating leader-follower configurations to generalize the approach to broader classes of configurations and enable fully distributed agreement on time-varying virtual trajectories.
+This paper introduced a formation control strategy that achieves cyclic target configurations using only rotation symmetry constraints between neighboring agents.
+In particular, we showed that a communication spanning-tree subgraph with $n-1$ constraints, matching the minimal connectivity requirement, is sufficient to implement the protocol.
+By augmenting the control law with a time-varying virtual state, we further demonstrated that the formation can perform coordinated translations, rotations, and scalings.
+We also presented a numerical extension of the method to formations in $\R^3$.
+Overall, the results highlight the potential of symmetry-based constraints for formation control.
+Future work will focus on a formal extension to broader point-group elements in $\R^3$, directed and switching interaction graphs, and leader-follower architectures, with the goal of enabling fully distributed agreement on time-varying virtual trajectories